KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

     * Everything is balanced, everyone hears everyone.
     * Nothing is too loud.

-* Did you asked the instrument players to reset their eq/volume levels?
+* Did you ask the instrument players to reset their eq/volume levels?
 * Do you hear all instruments?
 * Do you hear all vocalists?
 * Do you hear the drum?